GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 ## Install Tensorflow and keras for DL

 Please note that while this course is primarily based on R, we also use the programming language Python to supplement R. This is primarily the case in Unit 4, which deals with Deep Learning (DL).
-The `packagestoLoad` variable in `geoAI_setup.R` includes several Python modules (e.g. `tensorflow`, `keras`) that work in R thanks to the R package `reticulate`.

 ```r
 # install keras & miniconda
 reticulate::install_miniconda()